• Skip to main content

 Ingredients

-• 2 tbsp sour cream, or full-fat greek yogurt
+• 2 tablespoon sour cream, or full-fat greek yogurt

-• 1 tbsp chopped chives, plus more for garnish
+• 1 tablespoon chopped fresh chives, plus more for garnish

 • 2 oz shaved parmesan cheese